 “Are there any resources on using Microsoft Teams for Project Managers?”

-With a large number of the population working remotely the past few weeks, we’ve been receiving questions, similar to the above about whether or not Microsoft Teams can be used for Project Managers.
-So, in this blog, we’re going to cover 5 tips you need to know to get started using Microsoft Teams as your project management tool!
+With a large number of the population working remotely throughout 2020, we’ve been receiving questions, similar to the above about whether or not Microsoft Teams can be used for Project Managers.
+This blog cover 5 tips you need to know to get started using Microsoft Teams as your project management tool.

 Why Use Microsoft Teams for Project Management in the First Place?

 Most people know Microsoft Teams as the communication tool that it is – they know that they can use Microsoft Teams to be able to connect with their colleagues and their team members via chat and voice and video calling capabilities.
-But, unfortunately, that’s where a lot of end users’ knowledge of Microsoft Teams ends.
+Unfortunately, that’s where a lot of end users’ knowledge of Microsoft Teams ends.
 They’re not always aware that it can do so much more than just provide a way to stay in touch.
 In fact, it can be a powerful project management tool.